Accept Cookies by clicking "Accept" in the banner.

 Preference/Functional Cookies: These cookies allow the website to remember preference, choices you make, information you have entered in a form and provide enhanced functionality and personal features.

 Performance Cookies: These cookies help to improve the performance of our website.
 For example, they collect statistical information about which pages visitors go to most often and help us to provide a better user experience.

 Marketing Cookies: These cookies are used to track visitors across websites.
 The intention is to display ads that are relevant and engaging for the individual user and thereby more valuable for publishers and third party advertisers.

 Functional Third Party Cookies: We use third party cookies to – for example – process your subscription to our newsletter, your ghost net data submissions, or a payment you have made.
-Without them you would simply lose information from one page to the next.
-We also use social media (e.g. Instagram, Twitter, Facebook, YouTube) link buttons to connect with/to their websites, so read their cookie use policy to check what information they’re collecting on you too.
-Our email marketing (which includes our newsletter) may be trackable at an individual level, allowing us to determine, for example, opens and link clicks.
+Without them, you would simply loose information from one page to the next.
+We also use social media (e.g. Instagram, Twitter, Facebook, YouTube) link buttons to connect with/to these websites, so read their cookie use policy to check what information they’re collecting on you too.
+Our email marketing (which includes our newsletter) may be track-able at an individual level, allowing us to determine, for example, opens and link clicks.
 This information is generally used to help assess the effectiveness of communications.

 What are your choices regarding cookies?

 Cookie functionality, as well as options for restricting or blocking cookies, can be managed by changing the settings of your web browser.
 Please visit the help pages of your web browser.
 To find out more about cookies, including how to see what cookies have been set and how to manage and delete them, visit www.allaboutcookies.org.

 To opt out of being tracked by Google Analytics across all websites visit https://tools.google.com/dlpage/gaoptout?hl=en

 To Opt out of Double Click cookies visit https://support.google.com/ads/answer/7395996